 - Want to change your major?
-Students wanting to change their major should do so at least 24 hours prior to check-in of their Orientation session.
+Students wanting to change their majors prior to their academic advising appointment.

 - Explore the UGA Bulletin: All students, and particularly students who are undecided about their academic major, should explore the UGA Bulletin for information about UGA’s vast array of over 170 academic programs.